rafaelfgs/lego_nxt_teaching/README.md

 # lego_nxt_modified

-Repository for Lego NXT with modifications
+Repository of Lego NXT with modifications for Mobile Robotic course